matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

     } } } } } }

-Taking One Time Keys
+Claiming One Time Keys
 ~~~~~~~~~~~~~~~~~~~~

-Some algorithms require one time keys to improve their secrecy and deniability.
+Some algorithms require one-time keys to improve their secrecy and deniability.
-Theses keys are used once during session establishment, and are then thrown
+These keys are used once during session establishment, and are then thrown
 away.
 In order for these keys to be useful for improving deniability they
 must not be signed using the ed25519 key for a device.

-A device will generate a number of these keys and publish them onto their
+A device must generate a number of these keys and publish them onto their
 homeserver.
-A device will periodically check how many one time keys their
+A device must periodically check how many one-time keys their
 homeserver still has.
-If the number has become too small then the device will
+If the number has become too small then the device must
-generate new one time keys and upload them to the homeserver.
+generate new one-time keys and upload them to the homeserver.

-Devices will store the private part of each one time key they upload.
+Devices must store the private part of each one-time key they upload.
 They can
-discard the private part of the one time key when they receive a message using
+discard the private part of the one-time key when they receive a message using
 that key.
-However one-keys given out by a homeserver may never end up being
+However it's possible that a one-time key given out by a homeserver
+will never be used, so the device that generates the key will never know that
-used.
-Therefore a device may end up trying to store too many private keys.
-A
+it can discard the key.
+Therefore a device could end up trying to store too
-device that is trying to store too many private keys may discard keys starting
+many private keys.
+A device that is trying to store too many private keys may
-with the oldest.
+discard keys starting with the oldest.

-A homeserver should ratelimit the number of one time keys that a given user or
+A homeserver should ratelimit the number of one-time keys that a given user or
-remote server can take.
+remote server can claim.
 A homeserver should discard the public part of a one
 time key once it has given that key to another user.

 .. code:: http

-    POST /keys/take HTTP/1.1
+    POST /keys/claim HTTP/1.1
     Content-Type: application/json

     {